mdsimpson42/converse/_posts/2025-06-22-supporting-your-team.md

 ---

 Another question I've been asked a few times while giving my mental health talk is "what can I do to support my team?"
-I was pleasantly surprised by this, and I think its encouraging that some managers are asking about it.
+I was pleasantly surprised by this, and I think its encouraging that some managers are thinking about it.
 But what can you do to look after the mental health of your team?

 ## Supporting your team